 B. By Lessor.

-Lessor may terminate this lease if it determines, in its sole discretion, that the demised premises are necessary for any City function or purpose approved by the City Council.
+Lessor may terminate this lease if it determines, in its sole discretion, that the demised premises or portion thereof are necessary for any City function or purpose approved by the City Council.
 In such cases, the Lessor shall give to the Lessee six (6) months’ written notice thereof, and rent shall be prorated.

 LESSOR: CITY OF MANTECA LESSEE: